 Even other small, tiny species can pose a threat to your shrimp.
 Here’s the thing; try to focus your search on unaggressive species.
 These would be the following:

 These are a few of the fish suitable for a space in an aquarium filled with cherry shrimps.
 However, the sad truth is that sometimes your red shrimps might be mistaken for a meal.
 That’s because these helpless shrimps have no defensive feature; they tend to hide in the plant substrate, so try to keep them protected.

 Fish Species To Avoid

 Outside of the small fish like cory’s and tetra, most other fish species will be an unsuitable tank mate for a cherry shrimp.
-Obvious examples to avoid would be predatory fish like Oscars, Arowanas and Cichlids.
+Obvious examples to avoid would be predatory fish like Redtail Sharks, Arowanas and certain types of Cichlids.

 If your Shrimp lives with roommates that you also feed, they won’t run out of food.
 Shrimp conveniently consume “leftovers,” making clean-ups and maintenance absolutely easier.
 However, make sure you regularly remove the pellet residues to keep your aquarium balanced and healthier.